-Funds Aiding Therapeutic Improvements for Manatees Afflicted by Red Tide
+Funds Issued to Aid Manatees Harmed by Red Tide

 In order to develop better methods of treatment, a researcher from the Mote Marine Lab received harmful algal bloom Event Response Program funds to investigate the physiological effects of brevetoxin exposure on manatees.
 A persistent red tide bloom of algae that produces this substance is responsible for a record number of manatee deaths this spring (2013).